YutaMoriJP/kantan-components-docs/docs/tutorial-basics/Modal.md

 # Modal

 The `Modal` component helps you to intergrate a Modal UI to your app.
 For it work, you must manage a `boolean` state that conditionally renders the component.
-It could look like `{open ? <Modal>HI</Modal> : null}.
+It could look like `{open ? <Modal>HI</Modal> : null}`.

 ## The Syntax